Q. What are the advantages of investing in United Way?

 Q. Who makes the decisions as to what area programs receive funding and how much?

 A. Volunteers and community citizens just like you make those decisions.
-Each year, once the campaign concludes, a 70-person volunteer Community Investment committee, which is made up of United Way donors, is assembled.
-The volunteers reside on various panels who hear presentations from the programs that request funding.
-The panels then deliberate and provide a final recommendation of funding.
+Each year, once the campaign concludes, a 70-person volunteer Community Investment committee made up of United Way donors is assembled.
+The volunteers sit on various panels and observe presentations from agencies and programs that request funding.
+The panels then deliberate and provide a final recommendations of funding.
 Once those recommendations are made they are sent to the United Way Board of Directors for final approval.
-Community investment = community decisions!
+Community Investment = community decisions!